langchain-ai/langchain/templates/extraction-openai-functions/README.md

 # extraction-openai-functions

-This package is designed for extraction of structured data from unstructured data, using OpenAI [function calling](https://python.langchain.com/docs/modules/chains/how_to/openai_functions).
+This template uses [OpenAI function calling](https://python.langchain.com/docs/modules/chains/how_to/openai_functions) for extraction of structured output from unstructured input text.

+The extraction output schema can be set in `chain.py`.

 ## Environment Setup

-The `OPENAI_API_KEY` environment variable must be set.
+Set the `OPENAI_API_KEY` environment variable to access the OpenAI models.

 ## Usage